raspberrypilearning/welcome-to-antarctica/en/step_2.md

 --- /task ---

 Your starter project contains:
-+ three HTML pages with some text content
++ Three HTML pages with some text content
-+ a CSS file that contains styling for some of the content
++ A CSS file that contains styling for some of the content
-+ the images you will use in the project
++ The images you will use in the project
-+ a JavaScript file to make the navbar respond when the page size changes.
++ A JavaScript file to make the navbar respond when the page size changes

 --- task ---

 Have a look at the starter project.

-Open `index.html` - are there any HTML elements you recognise?
+Open `index.html` — are there any HTML elements you recognise?

 --- /task ---